Teleport

 In Teleport, you will need to set up a service account for Opal to perform operations.

-In the Teleport Dashboard, navigate to Team -> Roles and Create New Role.
+In the Teleport Dashboard, go to Team > Roles, then Create New Role.
 Use the following YAML:

 kind: role